-Samples of Blue Mackerel West for biological analysis were collected from purse-seine catches taken off South Australia (Table 3.3).
+Samples of Blue Mackerel West for biological analysis were collected from purse seine catches taken off South Australia (Table 3.3).
 A total of 1,257 fish were sampled over the three years; sex ratios were close to 1:1 but slightly biased towards females (Table 3.3).
-Blue Mackerel West catches from 2008/09 to 2010/11 were limited to the summer/early autumn period, and biological samples from these catches may not be representative of the Blue Mackerel population in that sub-area.
-No samples were collected from 2011/12 to 2014/15, which reflects the recent low levels of fishing activity in the West.
+Blue Mackerel West catches from 2008/09 to 2010/11 were limited to the summer/early autumn period, and biological samples from these catches may not be representative of the Blue Mackerel population in that subarea.
+No samples were collected from 2011/12 to 2014/15, due to low levels of fishing activity in the West.
+In 2015/16, length-frequency data were collected from 9 catch samples (142 fish), and age-frequencies were collected from 117 of those fish (Table 3.3).

 Table 3.3.
-Summary of Blue Mackerel West samples collected from commercial purse-seine catche es 200 08/09 and 2 201 0/11.
+Summary of Blue Mackerel West catch samples collected from commercial SPF landings.

+Purse seine fishery: 2008/09-2010/11